colla00/Python-60-Days-of-Coding/README.md

 37. Write a program to iterate through a dictionary and print its keys and values.
 38. Write a program to flatten a nested list.
 39. Write a program to find the most common words in a text file.
+40. Write a function to find the largest common divisor of two numbers using a function.
-40. Write a program that uses recursion to generate all permutations of a list.
+41. Write a program that uses recursion to generate all permutations of a list.
-41. Write a program that uses a try-except block to handle division by zero.
+42. Write a program that uses a try-except block to handle division by zero.
+43. Write a program that removes all whitespaces from a given string.